Statement at the Arria-formula Meeting on Ukraine, organised by Russia

-From the moment its troops crossed the Ukrainian border, Russia’s invasion has been and continues to be in violation of international law.
+From the moment its troops crossed the Ukrainian border, in complete disregard for the UN Charter and the sovereignty of a UN member state, Russia’s invasion has been, and continues to be, in violation of international law.